telerik/blazor-docs/components/dateinput/supported-formats.md

 >caption AM, PM and 12/24 Hour Formats

-The AM/PM desginators and 12/24 formats are also taken into account as explained in the table below, and they also affect the rendering of the time pickers.
+The AM/PM designators and 12/24 formats are also taken into account as explained in the table below, and they also affect the rendering of the time pickers.

 | Custom Format Contains | Culture Does Not Support AM/PM | Culture Supports AM/PM |